ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 #### TODO2

 You are required to define some postcondition properties for the two core operations `delete` and `union` respectively in `lab4/tests/test2.py`.
+You can find some hints in the code comments.

-After that, you can run the following command to confirm whether your properties can help find the two bugs planted in `lab4/bugs/bug2.py`.
+After that, you can run the following command to confirm whether your properties can successfully find the two bugs planted in `lab4/bugs/bug2.py`.

 ```bash
 lab4/tests$ make test2